ighour/ipp-ed/README.md

 Sample 03: one user is not connected to anyone.

 Sample 04: to test user with 0 visualizations (1/0 division problem).

+Sample 05: to test changing cost of weights from 1/visualizations to 1 (constant).